-The student is paid during the co-op quarter.
+The student is paid during the co-op term.
 The dealer provides uniforms in accordance with dealership policy.
 The student is an employee of the dealership and must be a productive and cooperative employee, following all dealership policies and procedures.
 It is important for the student to understand that each dealership is privately owned and operated by individuals that are not employed by Ford Motor Company.
 Therefore, each dealership reserves the right to conduct co-op experiences in a way that is beneficial to the dealership.
 The process described above is highly suggested but is not made mandatory by Ford Motor Company or Columbus State.

 Work Outside of the Official Co-op

-The official co-op experience starts on the first day of the academic quarter and ends on the last day of final exam week.
+The official co-op experience starts on the first day of the 8-week co-op term and ends on the last day week eight.
 Students usually elect to work during non-co-op times as well.
 This is encouraged as long as the extra work does not interfere with progress in classes at the college.
 During a full-time on-campus term, the student is highly encouraged not to work any more than 20 hours per week.
 The work assigned during non-co-op times is determined by the dealership.
 The dealership is not required to have the student assigned to a lead-tech and is not required to have him/her working on tasks listed in the logbook.

 Recommended Pay During Co-op

 The local Ford ASSET Advisory Committee is responsible for establishing guidelines for the participating dealers in regard to starting pay rates and merit increases for ASSET students.
 Most dealers follow these guidelines but are not mandated to do so.

 Currently in the Columbus Metro area, the recommended starting wage is $11.00 per hour.
 Merit raises at the beginning of subsequent co-op sessions are based on the student’s ability as well as progress in the following:

 - Completion of Web-Based Courses